Army Quartermaster's Corps Field 92

 You'll spend ten weeks at Fort Lee after boot camp, learning testing methods, and how to use equipment like spectrometers and centrifuges.
 A score of 91 on the skilled technical (ST) portion of the ASVAB is required.

-Mortuary Affairs Specialist MOS 92M
+Mortuary Affairs Specialist 92M

 This difficult job is, unfortunately, a crucial part of the Army.
 They help with the process of identifying deceased soldiers and safeguarding their personal effects and help with funeral services.